francis-kizhakkekara/TelepresenceAndroid/README.md

 - streams video from Raspberry Pi using http protocol
 - View it on a split screen for virtual reality
 - Sends the Pitch and Yaw data of the head movement to a Firebase realtime database
+- Raspberry Pi uses the Pitch and Yaw data to move camera servos